Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 14.23.43 UTC
+- WIB: Kamis, 23 Januari 2025 15.30.06 UTC
-- WITA: Kamis, 23 Januari 2025 15.23.43 UTC
+- WITA: Kamis, 23 Januari 2025 16.30.06 UTC
-- WIT: Kamis, 23 Januari 2025 16.23.43 UTC
+- WIT: Kamis, 23 Januari 2025 17.30.06 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational